top of page

 The application fee is HK$1,720 for the issue of a Certificate of Registration of Non-Hong Kong Company (which includes the non-refundable lodgment fee of HK$295).

-If the non-Hong Kong company has not yet registered its business under the Business Registration Ordinance (Cap.
+If the foreign company has not yet registered its business under the Business Registration Ordinance (Cap.
 310), the prescribed business registration fee and levy must also be paid upon delivery of the application for registration and IRBR2.
 Please refer to the Business Registration Fee and Levy Table for the relevant fee.

 How Bestar can Help